Boarders/bytes16/README.md

 std dev              509.8 ns   (395.2 ns ..
 761.4 ns)
 variance introduced by outliers: 23% (moderately inflated)
 ```
-In particular encodig and decoding is about 4-6x faster than the base16-bytestring library.
+In particular, encoding and decoding is about 4-6x faster than the base16-bytestring library.

 _work in progress_